Tulo Mattress Review

 After only a dull ache the first couple of nights on the Tulo mattress (my body slowly recovering from the torture I was inflicting on it) I have noticed no discomfort or pain, and I am sleeping better than Mario after force feeding Wart a salad.
 On the occasions where I have awoken at night, I am able to quickly rejoin my heavenly slumber of Kripsy Kreme foliage lining roads paved with Kit Kat bricks (don’t judge me, it’s my dream, and I’ll be as fat as I want too).

 That said, while the softest mattress was the right choice for me—ymmv.
 Along with the obnoxious, bone chilling cold that comes with a low body fat, I also don’t need much support from my mattress.
 Take my opinion with a Death Star trash compactor full of salt.
-If you are normal person who does 0o’t track their macros with the same obsession that Mr. Krabbs’ reviews his 401K, you may have a different experience with how sink-in-toage.
+If you are normal person who doesn’t track their macros with the same obsession that Mr. Krabbs’ reviews his 401K, you may have a different experience with “sink-in-toage.”

 While I don’t have much to draw from for comparisons sake, I’m pleased with my purchase— especially considering the low price point.
 I can’t compare it to other memory foam products, but the Tulo is doing the trick for me without a hefty price tag.
+If you a curious about their layers, cover and a few other things have a look at Tulo bed overview here.
 Now if you’ll excuse me, those Original Glazed daisies won’t eat themselves.

 When I envisioned this site, I did not expect to ever write a Tulo mattress review (for which I was not paid or compensated in any way).
 But in the end, I’m really just here to make very punny (wink, wink) jokes.